The Equality of Men and Women

 “...so that he might present the church to Himself in splendour, without spot or wrinkle or any such thing, that she might be holy and without blemish.” v27

 “In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
-For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, because we are members of his body.” v28-29
+For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, because we are members of His body.” v28-29

 A godly husband will look after his wife and care for her like he cares for himself.
 He will love her as if he is loving himself.